OliverMasys/library-manager/README.md

-# Unit 8: Introduction to Object-Oriented Programming
+# Introduction to Object-Oriented Programming

 This unit introduces Object-Oriented Programming (OOP) concepts such as classes, object instances, and encapsulation.
 The focus will be on understanding how to structure and organize code using these fundamental OOP principles.